SilentCatD/flutter_pannable_rating_bar/README.md

 The layout algorithm is of the Flutter built-in Wrap widget, so any layout that can be achieved with wrap can also be achieved with this widget.
-Properties like textDirection and verticalDirection will also be taken into consideration when paint indicators.
+Properties like textDirection and verticalDirection will also be taken into consideration when painting indicators.

 <img src="https://github.com/SilentCatD/flutter_pannable_rating_bar/blob/main/assets/builder.gif?raw=true" width="200px">